rick101777/AWS_Developer_Certification/Development and AWS Services.md

 - Creating, extending, and maintaining APIs
 - Writing and running unit tests in development environments
 - Writing code to use messaging services
-- Writing code that interacts with AWS services by using APIs and AWS SDKs
+- Writing code that interacts with AWS services by using APIs and [[AWS SDK]]s
 - Handling data streaming by using AWS Services

 #### Task 2: Develop Code for AWS Lambda